 Your roof provides many important protections, from keeping your cool air in to keeping water out.
 However, maintaining your roof isn't always simple.
-Your roof in Little River may be at high risk of heat damage due to the higher-than-average temperatures in the area.
+Your roof in Little River may be at high risk of heat damage due to the area's higher-than-average temperatures.

 Our Rating